Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 John and his wife are the parents of two daughters and he is committed to bequeathing to his family a free and prosperous Pennsylvania.

-Bob Dick is a Policy Analyst for the Commonwealth Foundation for Public Policy Alternatives.
+Bob Dick is a Policy Analyst for the Commonwealth Foundation.

 Bob graduated summa cum laude from Neumann University with a degree in Political Science in 2012.
 Bob’s passion for liberty led him to an internship with Commonwealth Foundation in 2012 before he joined the staff full-time in March of 2013.
 During his time with CF, Bob has worked on a number of issues including liquor privatization and education reform.